-Scuba divers I meet during my trips in exotic countries usually ask me the same questions: “How many dives do you do a year?”, “Do you dive back home?”, “Often?”
+Scuba divers I meet during my trips to exotic countries usually ask me the same questions: “How many dives do you do a year?”, “Do you dive back home?”, “Often?”
 And the most popular ones: “What can you see?”, “Is it interesting?”
-These persons are always very surprised to know I dive in France, in Switzerland, in Belgium, even diving in Spain is surprising for some people… and Guess what?
+These persons are always very surprised to know I dive in France, in Switzerland, in Belgium, even diving in Spain is surprising for some people… and guess what?
 I do it even during winter time!!!

 If I could live in a tropical area all year-long it would be really nice to go diving in 30°C water on every single day.
 Unfortunately, even though I manage to travel quite extensively as soon as I can all over the year, I still need to be in Europe for the moment.
 Based on the fact Europe is not exactly what we can call an exotic place, so what does make me keep diving back home?